Get Access

 First things first.
 If you don't already have access to the Data Studio, you'll need it before you can start creating dashboards.

 To get access to the Dashboards you need to have access to the Data Studio.
-You easily get it by having the role 'Data Studio Admin' assigned to your user.
+You easily get it by having the "Data Analyst" User Role assigned to your User, or the Data Studio & Analytics permissions enabled for you.

-Once you've got access to the Data Studio you can navigate to the Dashboards from the main menu; Insights & Analytics --> Dashboards
+Once you've got access to the Data Studio you can navigate to the Dashboards from the main menu: Insights & Analytics -> Dashboards.

 Choose Location

-Before you begin, you need to decide the location of where you want to create your dashboard.
+Before you begin, you need to decide the location of where you want to create your Dashboard.

-You can create dashboards in 2 locations, Private Dashboards or Brand Dashboards*.
-Whichever location you chose, you always have the possibility of moving dashboards between these 2 locations.
+You can create Dashboards in 2 locations, Private Dashboards or Brand Dashboards.
+Whichever location you chose, you always have the possibility of moving Dashboards between these 2 locations.

-*Dashboards created in the Private Dashboards section will only be accessible from your personal account, whilst anyone in your team (with access to the Data Studio) will be able to access dashboards created in Brand Dashboards.
+Dashboards created in the Private Dashboards section will only be accessible from your personal account, whilst anyone in your team (with access to the Data Studio) will be able to access Dashboards created in Brand Dashboards.

 Create Dashboard Group

-When creating a new dashboard, you first need to create a dashboard group, unless there's already at last one available.
+When creating a new Dashboard, you first need to create a Dashboard Group, unless there's already at last one available.

-How to create dashboard groups
+How to create Dashboard Groups

-How to create dashboard groups
+How to create Dashboard Groups

-Dashboard groups allow you to store relevant dashboards together.
+Dashboard Groups allow you to store relevant Dashboards together.

 Example: